Death toll soars to 50 in school bombing in Afghan capital | Law-Order

 Death toll soars to 50 in school bombing in Afghan capital

-The death toll in a horrific bombing at a girls' school in the Afghan capital has soared to 50, many of them pupils between 11 and 15 years old, the Interior Ministry said Sunday.
+Grieving families buried their dead Sunday following a horrific bombing at a girls' school in the Afghan capital that killed 50 people, many of them pupils between 11 and 15 years old.

-The number of wounded in Saturday's attack has also climbed to more than 100, said Interior Ministry spokesman Tariq Arian.
+The number of wounded in Saturday's attack climbed to more than 100, said Interior Ministry spokesman Tariq Arian.
+In the western neighbourhood of Dasht-e-Barchi, families buried their dead amid angry recriminations at a government they said has failed to protect them from repeated attacks in the mostly Shiite Muslim neighbourhood.

+"The government reacts after the incident, it doesn't do anything before the incident," said Mohammad Baqir, Alizada, 41, who had gathered to bury his niece, Latifa, a Grade 11 student the Syed Al-Shahda school.

-The attack targeted Afghanistan's ethnic Hazaras who dominate the western Dasht-e-Barchi neighborhood, where the bombings occurred.
-Most Hazaras are Shiite Muslims The area has been hit by violence against minority Shiites and most often claimed by the Islamic State affiliate operating in the country.
+Three explosions outside the school entrance struck as students were leaving for the day, said Arian.
+The blasts targeted Afghanistan's ethnic Hazaras who dominate the Dasht-e-Barchi neighbourhood, where the bombings occurred.
+Most Hazaras are Shiite Muslims.
+The Taliban denied responsibility, condemning the attack and the many deaths.

+The Dasht-e-Barchi area has been hit by several incidents of violence targeting minority Shiites and most often claimed by the Islamic State affiliate operating in the country.
 No one has yet claimed Saturday's bombings.

+In this same neighbourhood in 2018, a school bombing killed 34 people, mostly students.
+In September 2018 a wrestling club was attacked killing 24 people and in May 2020 a maternity hospital was brutally attacked killing 24 people, including pregnant women and infants.
+And in October 2020, the Kawsar-e-Danish tutoring centre was attacked, killing 30 people.

+Most of the attacks were claimed by the Islamic State affiliate operating in Afghanistan.

 The radical Sunni Muslim group has declared war on Afghanistan's Shiites.
 Washington blamed IS for a vicious attack last year in a maternity hospital in the same area that killed pregnant women and newborn babies.